 Hi, I’m Andreas Wilcox

 I'm an enthusiast of all things tech and I love to do anything creative.
-I may be mainly focused on programming but I also make games, 3D models, 3D prints and I create things out of wood; essentially if I get to create something I take on most challenges.
+I may be mainly focused on game programming but I also create 3D models, 3D prints, electronic projects, small websites; essentially if I get to create something I take on most challenges.

 I like to learn new things as well, understanding a new tool or a different way of thinking is something I find exciting.
 That often includes trying out new programming languages, frameworks or tools.